Many or all companies we feature compensate us. Compensation and editorial

 As your loan nears the end of the repayment term, more of your monthly payment is applied to the loan balance than to interest.
 It usually doesn’t make sense to refinance your loan once it reaches this stage, as it resets the payments.

-By refinancing your loan, even if your payments are reduced, you might end up repaying your loan for a longer term.
-Plus, your total interest costs might be higher than if you kept your existing loan.
+By refinancing your loan, even if your payments are reduced, you might repay your loan for a longer term.
+Your total interest costs might be higher than if you kept your existing loan.

 If you’re about to apply for a mortgage